pboddy/pboddy.github.io/index.markdown

 # Peter Boddy PhD.

-I am a researcher in the cognitive neuroscience and psychology of language.
+I am a researcher in the cognitive neuroscience and psychology of language and memory.

 My most recent research post was as a Senior Research Associate at the University of East Anglia (UEA) in Norwich (UK) where I worked on spatial perspective taking and spatial language.